Welcome to Poodle Info and my private site.

 become inflamed and are eventually destroyed,

-leading to hair loss and secondary skin infections, and is a significant health and welfare problem.
+leading to hair loss and secondary skin infections, and is a significant health and

 The Animal Health Trust has collected DNA samples from over 300 Standard Poodles.